Muhammed Hamdi Yazır: Political life

-When he was working in service of Sheikh ul-Islam, Committee of Union and Progress prepared a coup against the Sultan Abdul Hamid II.
+When he was working in service of Sheikh ul-Islam, the Committee of Union and Progress prepared a coup against the Sultan Abdul Hamid II.
 Yazir wrote the symbolic fatwa for the termination of the reign of Abdul Hamid II.
 He became a member of the senate of the Ottoman Parliament for Antalya.
-He strongly opposed Committee of Union and Progress which held a nationalist and militarist position.
+He strongly opposed CUP which held a nationalist and militarist position.
 Moreover, he served as Foundations (Vakıflar) Minister in the Ottoman Sultan Mehmed VI's Damat Ferid Pasha Cabinet.

 When the republic was founded, he was giving logic courses in Medrese-t-ül Mütehassisin (a postgraduate school).
-When Mustafa Kemal's government abolished the madrasas, he withdrew into solitude.
-He studied for 20 years in solitude.
+When Mustafa Kemal's government abolished the medreses and replaced them with special Imam Hatip Schools, he started working for writing the first modern Turkish translation of the Quran, under Atatürk's orders.
+Later, he studied for 20 years in solitude.
 He died of cardiac deficiency on 27 May 1942 in Erenköy district of Istanbul.
-He is buried in Sahrayı Cedit Mezarlığı (Sahrayı Cedit Cemetery) in Kadıköy in İstanbul.
+He is buried in Sahrayı Cedit Mezarlığı (Sahrayı Cedit Cemetery) in Kadıköy in Istanbul.